I have some exciting news – I’m turning 40 later this month!

 Now, my life is completely.

-Josh and I are married.
+I am happily married.
 We have three kids.
 We own two properties including our dream place.
 I have travelled far more in my thirties than I would have ever imagined.
 We lived in Malaysia.
 I finally had the guts to leave IT and fulfilled a dream of becoming a teacher.
 I completed a second degree and graduate diploma.

 And, perhaps most suprisingly, I created my own business which I absolutely love and fills me with so much joy and pride.